aboutcode-org/purl-validator/README.md

 ```

 [^1]: MineCode continuously collects package metadata from various package ecosystems to maintain an up-to-date catalog of known packages.
-[^2]: A Base Package URL is a Package URL without a version, qualifiers or subpath.
+[^2]: A Base Package URL is a Package URL without a version, qualifiers, or subpath.